Yemen

 BACKGROUND:

-Since 2015, civilians in Yemen have suffered from recurrent war crimes and crimes against humanity.
+Since 2015 civilians in Yemen have suffered from recurrent war crimes and crimes against humanity.
 Fighting between Houthi forces, the Southern Transitional Council (STC) and forces loyal to the internationally recognized government – as well as airstrikes by a Saudi Arabia and United Arab Emirates (UAE)-led international coalition – have resulted in the death of thousands of civilians since March 2015.
 More than 19,200 civilians, including over 2,300 children, have been killed or maimed as a result of coalition airstrikes alone.
-The conflict has displaced at least 4 million people and created the world’s largest humanitarian crisis, with more than 23.4 million in need of humanitarian assistance and 19 million facing food insecurity.
+The conflict has displaced at least 4 million people and created one of the world’s largest humanitarian crises, with more than 18 million people in need of humanitarian assistance and protection and over 17 million facing food insecurity.

 In October 2021, following heavy diplomatic and political pressure from Saudi Arabia, the HRC failed to renew the mandate of the GEE, terminating the only international independent mechanism dedicated to monitoring international law violations in Yemen.
-The abrupt termination of the GEE was followed by a dramatic escalation in armed hostilities and indiscriminate bombing, with the Saudi/UAE-led coalition carrying out over 200 air raids per month between October and April 2022.
-Over 2,050 civilians were killed or injured during this period, including over 471 as a result of coalition airstrikes.
+The abrupt termination of the GEE was followed by a dramatic escalation in armed hostilities, with the Saudi/UAE-led coalition carrying out over 200 air raids per month between October and April 2022.

-On 2 April 2022 parties to the conflict commenced a truce brokered by the UN Special Envoy for Yemen, Hans Grundberg, which was renewed twice until it expired on 2 October.
-The six-month truce – the first negotiated country-wide ceasefire since 2016 – included a cessation of all attacks, the entry of fuel ships in Hodeidah ports and the operation of commercial flights in and out of Sana’a airport.
-Although there was a significant decrease in civilian casualties during the truce, the Armed Conflict Location and Event Data Project recorded 2,208 incidents of shelling, artillery and missile attacks, 374 air and drone strikes and 369 armed clashes resulting in over 938 civilian casualties.
+On 2 April 2022 parties to the conflict commenced a truce brokered by the UN Special Envoy for Yemen, Hans Grundberg, which expired six-months later.
+Although there was a significant decrease in civilian casualties during the truce – the first negotiated country-wide ceasefire since 2016 – the Armed Conflict Location & Event Data Project recorded 2,208 incidents of shelling, artillery and missile attacks, 374 air and drone strikes and 369 armed clashes resulting in over 938 civilian casualties.
 The UN Office for the Coordination of Humanitarian Affairs recorded approximately 1,205 incidents of interference with humanitarian access, including violence against aid workers.
-Civilians were also still widely subjected to violations and abuses of human rights, including enforced disappearances, torture and sexual violence.
+Civilians were also widely subjected to violations and abuses of human rights, including enforced disappearances, torture and sexual violence.
+Although there has not been a significant escalation in hostilities following the truce expiration, at least 2,586 civilians have been killed or injured since October 2022, as occasional clashes continue across several governorates.

-The crisis in Yemen has been ongoing for over 20 years, but dramatically escalated during 2014 when, amidst a UN-facilitated political transition process, Houthi forces and military units loyal to former President Ali Abdullah Saleh took control of numerous governorates in Yemen, including the capital Sana’a, and forced then President Abd Rabbu Mansour Hadi and his government to resign.
+The crisis in Yemen has been ongoing for over 20 years, but dramatically escalated during 2014 when, amid a UN-facilitated political transition process, Houthi forces and military units loyal to former President Ali Abdullah Saleh took control of numerous governorates, including the capital Sana’a, and forced then President Abd Rabbu Mansour Hadi and his government to resign.
 On 26 March 2015 the Saudi/UAE-led coalition launched a military intervention in Yemen to restore the internationally recognized government of President Hadi.
-There have been several unsuccessful attempts at ceasefires and truces since the start of the conflict.

 RECENT DEVELOPMENTS:

-Saudi officials and Houthi leadership are currently engaging in negotiations, brokered by Oman and in parallel to the efforts brokered by UN Special Envoy Grundberg.
-In a step toward reaching a negotiated settlement, 887 conflict-related detainees were released by the Houthis and Saudi/UAE-led coalition from 14-16 April 2023.
-In July over 60 Yemeni civil society organizations released the Yemen Declaration for Justice and Reconciliation, in which they set forth their common vision for achieving justice and reconciliation in post-conflict Yemen.
+Prior to the Red Sea attacks, Saudi officials and Houthi leadership engaged in negotiations brokered by Oman, as well as UN Special Envoy Grundberg, agreeing in December to preliminary steps toward a ceasefire.
+Political negotiations thus far have not included affected communities, including victims and survivors, as well as certain parties to the conflict, minority groups and women.
+In July 2023 over 60 Yemeni civil society organizations released the Yemen Declaration for Justice and Reconciliation, in which they set forth their common vision for achieving justice and reconciliation in post-conflict Yemen.

 ANALYSIS:

-While the reduction of hostilities provides tangible relief to civilians, large-scale atrocity risks remain until a permanent truce and inclusive negotiated peace settlement are reached and extensive justice and accountability efforts, including reparations to victims, are advanced.
-Ongoing political negotiations aimed at a more permanent truce currently lack representation from many parties to the conflict, as well as minority groups and women who have been disproportionately affected by the violence.
-The lack of inclusive dialogue limits the capacity of these groups to advocate for their protection and risks entrenching violations and abuses.
+While the reduction of hostilities provides tangible relief to civilians, atrocity risks remain until a permanent truce and inclusive negotiated peace settlement are reached and extensive justice and accountability efforts, including reparations to victims, are advanced.
+The lack of inclusive dialogue throughout the negotiations process limits the capacity of these groups to advocate for their protection and risks entrenching violations and abuses.
+Recent airstrikes by Israel on Hodeidah increase the risk of a broader regional escalation.

 RISK ASSESSMENT:

-• Ongoing serious human rights violations and violent incidents that adversely affect civilians.
+• Ongoing serious human rights violations and violent incidents.

 • Legacy of likely atrocity crimes perpetrated before 2014 and recent history of atrocity crimes perpetrated by all parties to the conflict.

-• Impunity enjoyed by all perpetrators for previous and ongoing atrocity crimes, fueled by inability and/or unwillingness of the international human rights system to effectively address the situation.
+• Impunity enjoyed by all perpetrators for atrocity crimes, fueled by an inability and/or unwillingness of the international human rights system to effectively address the situation.

-• Inadequate protection for and ongoing threats toward the most vulnerable, including minorities, women, children, human rights defenders and internally displaced persons.
+• Inadequate protection for and ongoing threats toward minorities, women, children, human rights defenders and internally displaced persons.

-• Interlinked political, economic and social instability that increases the risks of return to large-scale conflict.
+• Political, economic and social instability, increasing the risks of return to large-scale conflict.

 NECESSARY ACTION:

-All parties to the conflict should fully recommit to a country-wide truce, as well as make every effort to reach a negotiated end to the protracted conflict.
+All parties to the conflict should fully recommit to a country-wide truce and reach a negotiated end to the protracted conflict, while all stakeholders, including third party states, must preserve progress made thus far.
 Any political negotiations should include all relevant parties to the conflict and other key groups in Yemen, as well as ensure that accountability and justice feature prominently in the peace process.
-All key stakeholders, including the international community, must take urgent steps to implement the Yemen Declaration for Justice and Reconciliation.
+All key stakeholders must take urgent steps to implement the Yemen Declaration for Justice and Reconciliation.

 GET INVOLVED